Online Casino Security Guide

 But RNGs aren't just in place without any checks - regular audits on the site's software takes place too.
 And if a casino doesn't have a regular independent audit (i.e. carried out by a firm not aligned to the casino) it probably isn't worth playing at.

-DIt's usually part of a legal jurisdiction's stipulations when granting a gaming licence that casino sites have independent auditing in place.
+It's usually part of a gaming jurisdiction's stipulations when granting a gaming licence that casino sites have independent auditing in place.
 If you look at a top online casino website, it will usually carry the eCOGRA logo.

 eCOGRA, TST and GLI - Protecting The Players